matthewjberger/trust/README.md

 ## Traits

 <!--
 To understand the next section explaining errors, we'll need to discuss the concept of traits.
 Traits are like interfaces in other languages, except in Rust, traits only specify behavior and not data.
 Traits only represent functions and not variables.
 There is a `std::error::Error` trait that the Result type uses as a type-constraint on its generic Error parameter.
-Result can only accept error types that implement the `std::error::Error` trait.
+Result can generically accept error types if they are trait objects that implement the `std::error::Error` trait.

 For us to create a custom error type we have to implement the `std::error::Error` trait on our AnimalError custom error type.